 BA (Richmond), MAR (Yale), M.Litt (St. Andrews), PhD (Virginia)

 Dr. S. Stewart Braun is Lecturer in the Faculty of Theology and Philosophy.
 He obtained his Ph.D. in Philosophy from the University of Virginia in 2012 and joined ACU in 2013.
-He specializes in social and political philosophy, concentrating specifically in the areas of distributive justice and on the liberal account of rights.
+He specializes in social and political philosophy as well as normative ethics, concentrating specifically in the areas of distributive justice and virtue ethics.
 Prior to obtaining his Ph.D., Dr. Braun also studied philosophical theology at Yale University where he obtained his MAR.
-He is currently engaged in a project to determine the proper focus for egalitarian accounts of justice.
+He is currently engaged in several projects: one exploring the place of equality in the concept of virtue, and another examining the nature of justice in the workplace.

 ‘Rescuing Indigenous Land Ownership: Revising Locke’s Account of Original Appropriation through Cultivation’, Theoria: A Journal of Social and Political Theory 61 (2014): 68-89.